On infinite effectivity of motivic spectra and the vanishing of their motives: On infinite effectivity and other supplements

-Next, the very well-known Proposition 6.1.1(4) of \cite{bgern} yields the following: it suffices to verify that the filtration in question is "separated at stalks", i.e., that for any finitely generated field $L/k$ and $j\in \z$ the filtration induced by $\filt^*H^{\tshlam}_m(E)$ on the result of the "evaluation of $E\{j\}$ at $L$" (see \S3.2.1 of \cite{degorient}) is separated.
+Next, the well-known Proposition 5.1.1(5) of \cite{bgn} (that is an easy consequence of \cite[Lemma 4.2.7]{morintao}) implies the following: it suffices to verify that the filtration in question is "separated at function field stalks", i.e., that for any finitely generated field $L/k$ and $j\in \z$ the filtration induced by $\filt^*H^{\tshlam}_m(E)$ on the result of the "evaluation of $E\{j\}$ at $L$" (see \S3.2.1 of \cite{degorient}) is separated.

-Once again, we consider $E$ as an object of $\sht$ using the embedding $G$ described in Proposition \ref{plocoeff}(\ref{icg5}).
-Then it is cohomologically finite in the sense of Definition 6.1 of \cite{levconv}.
-Indeed, $E$ satisfies condition (i) of loc. cit. by Remark \ref{reff}.
-It satisfies condition (ii) of the definition according to Proposition 6.9(3) of ibid. combined with Proposition \ref{peff}(\ref{ieffdual}) above.
+Once again, we consider $E$ as an object of $\shtk$ using the embedding $G$ described in Proposition \ref{plocoeff}(\ref{icg5}).
+Then it is {\it cohomologically finite} in the sense of Definition 6.1 of \cite{levconv}.
+Indeed, $E$ satisfies condition (ii) of loc. cit. since it is homotopy connective (see Remark \ref{reff}).
+It satisfies condition (i) of the definition according to Proposition 6.9(3) of ibid. combined with Proposition \ref{peff}(\ref{ieffdual}) above.
 Hence the separatedness in question is given by Theorem 7.3 of \cite{levconv}; this finishes the proof.

 \begin{rema} 1.
 The "yoga" of this argument (as well as of Theorem \ref{tbach} itself) is that certain types of assertions concerning {\bf compact} objects of $\shlam$ can be reduced to the case where the (virtual) cohomological dimension of $k$ is finite.
 Now, under this additional assumption one can apply the appropriate properties (as studied Bachmann and Levine) of certain subcategories of $\shtk$ that are bigger than $\shtc(k)$ (or $\shlamc(k)$ for the corresponding $\lam$).
 So, in our main statements we restrict ourselves to compact motivic spectra; this enables us to establish them over a wide class of base fields.
 This method appears to be quite useful since (most of) motivic spectra "coming from geometry" are compact.
 Also, one "usually" does not apply $\mk$ to non-compact objects of $\sht$ (that are mostly used for representing various cohomology theories).